ironSource/parquetjs/README.md

-It might not be obvious why one would want to implement or use such a feature when the same can - in  principle - be achieved by serializing the record using JSON (or a similar scheme) and then storing it into a UTF8 field.
+It might not be obvious why one would want to implement or use such a feature when the same can - in  principle - be achieved by serializing the record using JSON (or a similar scheme) and then storing it into a UTF8 field:

-Putting aside the philosophical discussion on the merits of strict typing, knowing about the structure and subtypes of all records (globally) means we do not have to store this date (i.e. the field names) for every record and on top of that allows us to compress the remaining data far more efficiently.
+Putting aside the philosophical discussion on the merits of strict typing, knowing about the structure and subtypes of all records (globally) means we do not have to duplicate this metadata (i.e. the field names) for every record.
+On top of that, knowing about the type of a field allows us to compress the remaining data far more efficiently.

 List of Supported Types & Encodings
 -----------------------------------

-We aim to be feature-complete and add new features as they are added to the parquet specification; this is the list of currently implemented data types and
+We aim to be feature-complete and add new features as they are added to the Parquet specification; this is the list of currently implemented data types and
 encodings:

 <table>